 Buses can be a quick and efficient mode of transport for travelling short distances or outside central London.
 It can also be a nice alternative for those who want to see more of the city.

 London has an extensive bus network with more than 700 routes, and each bus stop has a sign listing the routes.
 Bus routes are identified by a number and sometimes letters, and buses display the route number at the front, side and rear.
 They also have their location and direction of travel on them.

 To complement regular daytime service, there are a number of night-bus routes across the city that run 24/7.
 Night bus routes are marked by an 'N' preceding the bus number.

 Docklands Light Railway

-The Docklands Light Railway (DLR) is a dedicated light rail network that operates in East London and connects with the Tube network at several stops.
-The DLR operates on a driverless system and runs above ground on much of its route.
+The Docklands Light Railway (DLR) is a dedicated light-rail network that operates in East London and connects with the Tube network at several stops.
+The DLR operates on a driverless system.

 National Rail services are especially useful to expats who are commuting into London from outlying areas.

 Overground services can be a useful shortcut for crossing the city, or can be used to travel further out than Tube services go.
 London Overground is different to National Rail and is operated by Transport for London, but Oyster cards are accepted throughout the network.

 The tram network centres on Croydon and surrounds, and links up with a number of train and Tube services.
 Trams are fairly frequent and arrive every seven to 10 minutes.